 Building C/C++ Side-by-side Assemblies

 A side-by-side assembly is a collection of resources—a group of DLLs, windows classes, COM servers, type libraries, or interfaces—available for an application to use at runtime.
+In Visual C++ 2005, the ATL, MFC, Standard C++, and CRT libraries have been repackaged in several side-by-side assemblies that can be redistributed with Visual C++ applications either as shared or private assemblies.
+See Visual C++ Libraries as Shared Side-by-Side Assemblies for more information.
 The primary advantage of repackaging DLLs in assemblies is that multiple versions of assemblies can be used by applications at the same time and it is possible to service currently installed assemblies in case of an update release.

 A Visual C++ application may use one or several DLLs in different parts of the application.
 At runtime, the DLLs are loaded into the main process and the required code is executed.
 The application relies on the operating system to locate the requested DLLs, understand what other dependent DLLs have to be loaded and then load them together with the requested DLL.
 On Windows operating systems versions earlier than Windows XP, Windows Server 2003, and Windows Vista, the operating system loader searches for dependent DLLs in either the application's local folder or another folder specified on the system path.
 On Windows XP, Windows Server 2003, and Windows Vista, the operating system loader can also search for dependent DLLs using a manifest file and search for side-by-side assemblies that contain these DLLs.